bodinaren/sudoku/README.md

 tile.setInvalidNote(5, true);
 tile.getNotes(); // [true, false, false, false, false, false, false, false, true];
-tile.notes; // [true, false, false, false, true, false, false, false, true];
 ```
-Again, while it might be tempting to simply use `Tile.notes`, as you can see above `Tile.setInvalidNote` does not update the notes array.
-Instead it updates a private array which is then used to calculate which notes are actually valid when calling `Tile.getNotes()`.
-This let's us get the note back again in case the value of another tile is removed again making the note valid.

 *NOTE: You generally don't need to bother with `Tile.setInvalidNote`, using `Sudoku.setValue` will keep this updated for you.
 I just used it here to prove a point.*